Muhindo-Galien/Muhindo-Galien/README.md

 solution, writing the React and TypeScript frontend and the Go or Python backend, provisioning the infrastructure it runs on, and shipping it.
 Running engineering teams taught me that a team’s output is set by its habits far more than its headcount, so I care about review culture, release cadence, and the unglamorous work that makes software dependable.
-Low ego, pragmatic, and product minded
+Low ego, pragmatic,

 **Domain areas:** Applied AI, SaaS, APIs, CX, Developer tools, Security & Compliance, Regulated industries (GovTech, Fintech), Fintech, Payments systems, web3.